tigera-solutions/fortinet-enablement/modules/integrate-calico-fortigate.md

     From the master node, you will configure Calico Enterprise.
 You need to fill in your FortiGate **Private IP** from the `10.99.1.X` subnet in the `4-fortigate-firewall-config.yaml` ConfigMap then apply it.

     >If you integrated FortiGate with FortiManager, and imported FortiGate objects, then configure FortiManager connection as well.
-For that, comment out the FortiManager related section in `4-fortigate-firewall-config.yaml` file, and update `ip` field with your FortiManager's **Private IP**.
+For that, comment out the FortiManager related section in `4-fortigate-firewall-config.yaml` file, update `ip` field with your FortiManager's **Private IP**, review and adjust other settings.
+You will also need to create a secret containing FortiManager API user password.
+Detailed instructions on how to configure FortiManager API user are in following modules.

     ```yaml
     kind: Namespace